LouiseRyan95/A-5.0T-Ultra-High-Field-fMRI-Dataset-for-Naturalistic-Visual-Scene-Processing/README.md

 ## Citation

-Please cite the NVD manuscript when using this code.
-See `CITATION.cff` for citation metadata.
+Please cite the NVD manuscript when using this code